-When considering venting in an over-the-range microwave, there are ducted vents and recirculating vents.
-Ultimately, the goal of the vent is to pull the air from the microwave and deposit it to the outside.
-This eliminates smoke, cooking odors, moisture and hot air from remaining in the kitchen.
+When considering the best venting in an over-the-range microwave, options include ducted vents and recirculating vents.
+Ultimately, the goal of the vent is to pull the air from the microwave and deposit it outside of your home.
+This prevents smoke, cooking odors, moisture and hot air from remaining in the kitchen.
 For this reason, vent ducts are the ideal choice for venting over-the-range microwaves.

 Installing Ducted Vents

 If you've decided to install a ducted vent that connects to the outside, you'll need to choose an exhaust vent with a ducted hood.
-To install the hood, put the template or the duct mounting plate against the wall and use a drywall-specific saw to cut a hole in the opening.
+Start by putting the template or the duct mounting plate against the wall and use a drywall-specific saw to cut a hole in the opening.
 Cut out the exterior hole in the wall and pull out any siding that needs to be removed before you install the vent hood.

 Install the exterior vent hood per the instruction manual.
 Be sure to use Tyvek or something similar to seal it and prevent water from entering the channel.

 The fans inside a ducted vent are measured by CFM, or cubic feet per minute, the volume of air they move per minute.
 Fans vary in quality and intensity.
 A quiet, low-power fan may move air at a rate of 170 CFM, whereas a more powerful fan may operate at a 400 CFM velocity.

 Some higher-quality fans boast heat sensors that are built into the fan itself and will automatically shut the fan off if it senses that the unit is getting overheated.
 Other CFM fans contain a charcoal filter similar to the type in the recirculating fan, which helps to eliminate heat, odors and smoke.